-The OpenScape Cordless IP internal infrastructure networks have to operate only within trusted environments.
+The OpenScape Cordless IP internal infrastructure networks, e.g. the Media Gateway VoIP network or the Media Gateway CrossLink network, have to operate only within trusted environments.

-8.2.1 Protection of LAN infrastructure
+9.2.1 Protection of LAN infrastructure

 To assure the protection of the internal LAN communication the access to central components like switches and routers shall be restricted to technicians and administrators.